Deciding what to take to uni can be incredibly overwhelming, but don’t worry, My Baggage has you covered. Check out our ULTIMATE checklist below!

 - Mini sewing kit

-If you’re sharing a bathroom with others in your halls of residence, you’ll want to bring your own towels.
+Most halls now include en-suite rooms, but if you’re sharing a bathroom, you’ll want to bring your own towels.
 And, you’ll be very thankful for shower shoes, trust us…

 - Towels (for hands, face and body)